-What’s it really like to live with chronic illness every day?
+What’s it really like to live with chronic health problems every day?
 How do you deal with the physical symptoms, emotional turmoil and practical problems?
-In this interview series, real life ‘spoonies’ share their stories and tips.
+In this interview series, real life ‘spoonies’ share their experiences and tips.

 I’m French living in the Netherlands.
 I studied French modern literature and specialized myself in didactic and intercultural communication.
 I’ve worked as a language trainer and lecturer for about 15 years, most of the time as freelancer.

 At some point I wanted to explore new paths so I started a full time course to become an Interior Designer; I needed fresh air, new challenges.
 To still have a minimum income, I had to increase the amount of freelance work because my husband (who is also a freelancer) did not have work at all due to the economic crisis.
 The combination of my study, preparation/correction of portfolio, lessons to give, two very young kids plus the worries about my husband situation was awful.
 Nights when I could sleep four hours were the special ones.
 I was constantly under pressure and had to produce a lot of work and not to mention the way too often heavy headaches and migraines.

 In order to work more (because of our financial situation) and to be able to manage all the tasks at home, I quit the Interior Designer studies; it broke my heart and I felt like a looser.
 A few months after that, I started to suffer from my right shoulder, it hurt a lot and I had difficulties carrying my kids.
 The physiotherapist told me that it came from too much stress, but I ignored his diagnosis, because I thought I had no choice and that I must carry on in order to protect and care for my family.